khaimt/qa_expert/README.md

 Multi-hop Question Answering is a task that necessitates the retrieval of multiple contexts, followed by their integration to deduce the answer to the question.

-QA Expert will analyze the question and the retrieval result to decide whether additional retrieval is required or if the answer should be generated.
-So the output of QA expert is either <b>calling retrieval function with a query </b> or <b>generating the final answer</b>, this is a little bit similar to the output of OpenAI function calling: call a function or generate text response.
+QA Expert will analyze the question, if the question is a single question, it will use the question as the query for retrieval and retrieve once.
+If it is a multi-hop question, it will call the function: `retrieve` multiple times with different queries and finally summarize the retrieval contexts to generate the final answer.

 ## News
 - [2023/10/12] We released our finetuned model: <b>khaimaitien/qa-expert-7B-V1.0</b>based on [mistralai/Mistral-7B-v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1) + our training data: [khaimaitien/qa-expert-multi-hop-qa-V1.0](https://huggingface.co/datasets/khaimaitien/qa-expert-multi-hop-qa-V1.0)